 Another usage for an LMS is sales training.
 As the market changes, salespeople constantly need new training or updated information to maintain their competitive edge.
 An LMS can train salespeople much faster than conventional training and can keep up with the changes in the market.
 Preparing salespeople is as simple as making small edits to courses on an LMS, as opposed to rushing to schedule meetings and book time for courses for large groups of people within a narrow time frame.

-What to look for in an LMS:
+Features to look for in an LMS:

 There are many LMS’ on the market, so it can be hard to choose the one that is right for your company.
 However, when selecting an LMS, we recommend looking for the following key functionalities: